shukricqubain/gameshare/README.md

   - [x] Basic CRUD for Threads
   - [x] Basic CRUD for Thread Items
   - [x] Implement an interactive Boards page
-    - [x] Displaying all boards, with searching.
+    - [x] Displaying all boards, with searching
-    - [x] Creation, editing, and deletion of boards.
+    - [x] Creation, editing, and deletion of boards
-    - [x] Reroute to individual board on click.
+    - [x] Reroute to individual board on click
-    - [x] Allow user to follow and unfollow board.
+    - [x] Allow user to follow and unfollow board
-  - [x] Implement an interactive Board page.
+  - [x] Implement an interactive Board page
-    - [x] Displaying all threads for a specific board, with searching and sorting.
+    - [x] Displaying all threads for a specific board, with searching and sorting
-    - [x] Creation, editing, and deletion of threads.
+    - [x] Creation, editing, and deletion of threads
-    - [x] Reroute to individual thread on click.
+    - [x] Reroute to individual thread on click
-    - [x] Allow user to follow and unfollow thread.
+    - [x] Allow user to follow and unfollow thread
   - [x] Implement an interactive Thread page
-    - [x] Displaying all thread items for a specific thread.
+    - [x] Displaying all thread items for a specific thread
-    - [x] Allow users to edit or delete their own posts/thread items.
+    - [x] Allow users to edit or delete their own posts/thread items
-    - [x] Allow user to post/reply to a thread item.
+    - [x] Allow user to post/reply to a thread item

 See the [open issues](https://github.com/shukricqubain/gameshare/issues) for a full list of proposed features (and known issues).